List of Madagascar (franchise) characters: Ted

 Theodore "Ted" Pantskin (voiced by Conrad Vernon in Madagascar and Andy Richter in All Hail King Julien) is a slight-accented red-fronted lemur and co-captain of the Ringtail Guard.
 Ted has a flamboyant and outgoing personality as well as an interest in performing arts.
 He is very emotional and will often wet himself out of joy or fear.
 He is married to Dorothy, though its implied he actually doesn't have much interest in her as a spouse.
 Despite being second in command for the royal guard, Ted is seldom seen performing guard duties due to his cowardice and lack of combat skills compared to Clover.
 He becomes a better fighter during the events of Exiled with the help of an imaginary macho alter-ego named Snake.
 Ted is later appointed the new captain of the guard when Clover leaves the kingdom in the series finale.

 Dorothy

 Dorothy (voiced by Sarah Thyre) is a mongoose lemur with a Minnesotan accent.
-Dorothy is sweet, caring, and presumably good at cooking and often calls others "sweetie" or "hun".
+Dorothy is sweet, caring, a good cook (her specialty being quiche), and often calls others "sweetie" or "hun".
 She is married to Ted, to whom she often shows affection, but is seemingly oblivious that Ted is not as happy in their marriage as she is.